Md. Ashfaqul Islam: Career

-Islam and Justice KM Kamrul Kader issued a contempt of court ruling on 1 March 2018 against the director general of Bangladesh Fire Service and Civil Defence, Brigadier General Ali Ahmad Khan, the director general of Bangladesh Railway, Md Amzad Hossain, and the director of operation and maintenance Bangladesh Fire Service and Civil Defence Major Shakil Newaz for failure to obey a High Court order directing them to pay compensation to the family of Jihad.
-Jihad was four year old who fell down a well shaft on 26 December 2014 at Shahjahanpur Railway Colony.
+Islam and Justice KM Kamrul Kader issued a contempt of court ruling on 1 March 2018 against the director general of Bangladesh Fire Service and Civil Defence, Brigadier General Ali Ahmad Khan, the director general of Bangladesh Railway, Md Amzad Hossain, and the director of operation and maintenance for Bangladesh Fire Service and Civil Defence Major Shakil Newaz for failure to obey a High Court order directing them to pay compensation to the family of Jihad.
+Jihad was four-year-old who fell down a well shaft on 26 December 2014 at Shahjahanpur Railway Colony.
 The Fire Department was called and they failed to find the boy and declared no one was inside the well.
 The next day the body of the boy was recovered from the well by locals.
 On 3 December 2018, Islam and Justice Mohammad Ali rejected a petition by Andaleeve Rahman Partho, chairman of Bangladesh Jatiya Party, seeking electronic voting machines for election in his constituency of Bhola-1 for the next parliamentary elections.

-On 8 December 2020, Islam and Justice Mohammad Ali ordered the government of Bangladesh to remove illegal structures built in banks of the Karnaphuli.
+On 8 December 2020, Islam and Justice Mohammad Ali ordered the government of Bangladesh to remove illegal structures built on banks of the Karnaphuli.

 Islam and Justice Mohammad Ali issued a verdict against Bangladesh Bank on 18 March for not including more information on the role of President Sheikh Mujibur Rahman.
-On 13 December 2021, Islam and Justice Iqbal Kabir Lytton upheld the copyright of claim of Sheikh Abdul Hakim, ghost writer of Masud Rana, to over 300 books.
+On 13 December 2021, Islam and Justice Iqbal Kabir Lytton upheld the copyright claim of Sheikh Abdul Hakim, ghost writer of Masud Rana, to over 300 books.

 On 14 March 2022, Islam and Justice Md Iqbal Kabir ordered the government to take steps to translate laws from English to Bengali.
-He elevated to the Appellate Division from High Court in December 2022.
+He was elevated to the Appellate Division from High Court in December 2022.